Startup Definitions

 MentorAn experienced entrepreneur who provides guidance and support to help founders grow their businesses.

-Mobile MarketingMulti-channel online marketing technique focused on reaching a specific audience on their smartphones, tablets, or other mobile devices.
+Mobile MarketingMulti-channel online marketing technique focused on reaching an audience on their smartphones.

-MVP (Minimum Viable Product)A version of a product with just enough features to satisfy early adopters and gather feedback for further development.
+MVP (Minimum Viable Product)A version of a product with just enough features to satisfy early adopters and gather feedback.

 N